-Here before us is the holy astronomical commandment that we humbly receive as what is known as the coming of a New Year.
-This ashram, Sivananda Ashram, the Divine Life Society, has now seen sixty New Years after its birth.
+Here before us is the holy astronomical commandment that we humbly receive as what is known as the coming of a new year.
+This ashram, Sivananda Ashram, The Divine Life Society, has now seen sixty new years after its birth.
 Sixty cycles of time have passed in the history of this ashram.
 This revolution of sixty years is regarded, according to tradition, as a great achievement in the life process of anything.

-Whether anything moves or nothing moves, we cannot say because our judgments are based on the apparatus of understanding with which we are endowed, and the instrument of knowledge conditions and determines the nature of our judgment.
+Whether anything moves or nothing moves, we cannot say, because our judgments are based on the apparatus of understanding with which we are endowed, and the instrument of knowledge conditions and determines the nature of our judgment.
 We are told ever and ever that everything passes.
 Years roll on, and we have new years.
 The meaning of the coming of a fresh year is not always intelligible to the human mind.
-What does actually happen when a new year comes and stands before us?
+What actually happens when a new year comes and stands before us?
 Physically, to normal perception, it will appear that nothing happens.
 The same today will continue tomorrow.
 Whatever we have been experiencing today, we will experience tomorrow also.

 Creation, preservation and destruction are continuous.
 It is not that yesterday there was creation, today there is preservation and tomorrow there shall be destruction.
-It is a movement from eternity to eternity.
-But what we call the New Year is a psychological acceptance of a natural occurrence which rings into our ears the message of perpetual deterioration of everything that is created, and a perpetual longing for the fulfilment of a perennial existence.
+Creation is a movement from eternity to eternity, and what we call the New Year is a psychological acceptance of a natural occurrence which rings into our ears the message of perpetual deterioration of everything that is created, and a perpetual longing for the fulfilment of perennial existence.
 The New Year is, rather, a reminder to everyone that unconsciously some activity is taking place everywhere, and at least at some time we should be conscious of what is taking place really.
 Unconsciously being dragged on is one thing, and consciously accepting this movement is another thing.

 Deep meditation on this cosmic mystery may be considered our perennial duty.
 Everything is meditating, says the Upanishad.
 In this meditative activity of harmonious arrangement of ourselves with what is actually happening around us, we set ourselves in tune with the powers that rule the world and the powers that direct our vision ahead.

 It is difficult to know what pure, conscious meditation is.
 It is not thinking something as you think anything in the world.
-It is an inwardisation of your spirit, a becoming of your Self in the deepest recesses of your being, and going into the depths of what you really seem to be in your deep sleep condition.
+It is an inwardisation of your spirit, a becoming of your self in the deepest recesses of your being, and a going into the depths of what you really seem to be in your deep-sleep condition.
 You imagine that joys are scattered everywhere outside in the world.
 That is why you run here and there to pick up little granules of happiness.
 But why are you happy when you are in deep sleep?
 Where is the dinner, where is the lunch and where is the tea party?
 Where are the friends and relatives?
 Where is the position?
 Where is the wealth?
 Where is your authority when you are fast asleep?

-Everything has gone into the winds, but there you enjoy a bliss that is incomparable to an emperor’s joy in the outer world.
+Everything has gone into the winds, but there you enjoy a bliss that is incomparable even to an emperor’s joy.
 Why is it so?
-How is it that an abolition of every activity and relationship seems to be capable of providing immense bliss incomparable with any other joy that one can think in the world?
+How is it that an abolition of all activity and relationship seems to be capable of providing immense bliss incomparable with any other joy that one can think in the world?
 Are you not greater than what you are?
 This is the preparation for meditation: “If everything has gone in the state of deep sleep, and yet I have been the most blessed of all people, there must be some mysterious thing within ourselves.”
-Thus is the meditation where sense organs cease to act, the body is not existing at all, and even the mind does not operate.
+Thus is the meditation where the sense organs cease to act, the body is not existing at all, and even the mind does not operate.
 The body, mind and senses, which are your greatest treasures, do not exist when you are most happy.
 This means to say that your great blessedness is neither in the sense organs, nor in the mental operations, nor in the body.
 It is in another thing that you may call your Self.
 But one cannot delve into this state easily because of the compulsions of physical nature and mental distraction.

 This is the usual unhappy phenomenon that follows even the first step in the practice of yoga meditation.
 There are many pitfalls, hundreds of setbacks and wrong whispers from our own selves.
 One person met me and said, “What is there in life except social relations, good company, many children, many relatives?
 Is it not a joy to live with them?”
 That this is a phantasm before the human being will be shown one day or the other.

-To shed this ignorance of the true welfare of one’s own self would be an undertaking worth the while of everyone in this new year that is to come—to rejuvenate oneself in every way, to reinforce oneself with the energy of the Spirit that is sleeping inside and is mildly presenting itself in the state of deep sleep, saying, “I am here”.
+To shed this ignorance of the true welfare of one’s own self would be an undertaking worth the while of everyone in this new year that is to come—to rejuvenate oneself in every way, to reinforce oneself with the energy of the Spirit that is sleeping inside and is mildly presenting itself in the state of deep sleep, saying, “I am here.”
 When everything goes, something will tell you: “I am here.
-I am here whom you have forgotten all the while.
+I am here, whom you have forgotten all the while.
 Here I am now.
-Come to Me.
+Come to me.
 I am your real friend.
-Come unto Me.”
+Come unto me.”
 One day this voice will speak.
 Let us be prepared to listen to that voice now itself, and not when we are forced to listen to it willy-nilly.
 That voice is there even now, but the din and clamour of the sense organs prevent this beautiful music of the heavens from being heard.

-This may be taken as our New Year message that we guard ourselves against any kind of illusory presentation, against any kind of false promise that the world can give.
+This may be taken as our New Year’s message that we guard ourselves against any kind of illusory presentation, against any kind of false promise that the world can give.
 The world can give us nothing.
 It always makes false promises.
 We live by our own spiritual strength, without which even the best of medicines will not protect the decaying body.

-May God come into your life – into the life of all people – and guide the destiny of mankind as the one reliable boatman in this sea of samsara.
-Suhṛdam sarva-bhūtānāṁ jñavatā māṁ śantim rcchati (Bhagavadgita V.29), says the great Lord: Know Me as your real friend.”
+May God come into your life, into the life of all people, and guide the destiny of mankind as the one reliable boatman in this sea of samsara.
+Suhṛdam sarva-bhūtānāṁ jñavatā māṁśantim rcchati (Gita 5.29), says the great Lord: “Know Me as your real friend.”
 Suhṛdam sarvabhūtānāṁ jñavatā māṁśantim rcchati: “Peace will be unto you if you recognise Me as your friend.
-When all things go, I will be with you.
+When all things go, I will be with you.”
 Who can speak to you like that?
 “When everything goes, I shall be with you.”
 Which father, which mother, which friend can speak these words?

 May we befriend this great Being.
 May the New Year herald blessedness, peace, security and happiness to the whole world, which is now under the pressure of tension and every kind of insecure phenomenon.
 May the world be rid of this tension.
-May our deep meditations, collectively undertaken, contribute a new strength to the effort to bring this solidarity, peace, and happiness to mankind.
+May our deep meditations, collectively undertaken, contribute a new strength to the effort to bring this solidarity, peace and happiness to mankind.
 We can bring peace to the world by our meditations and prayers, not by our hands and feet.
 Physical activity cannot bring peace.
-It is our meditational, spiritual concentration of a noble motive that can bring peace to the world.
+It is meditational, spiritual concentration of a noble motive that can bring peace to the world.

 Only a human being can bring peace to human beings; nobody else can do that.
 A human being means one who is really humane and human in thought, culture and behaviour.
-Animal man, brutal man, cannibal man cannot be called ‘man’.
+An animal man, a brutal man, a cannibal man cannot be called ‘man’.
 They are not real human beings.
-Ye yathā māṁ prapadyante tāṁs tathaiva bhajāmy aham (Bhagavadgita IV.11): “As you are to Me, so I am to you,” So not only God says, but everything says.
-Even a leaf in the tree will say that: As you are to me, so I am to you.
+Ye yathā māṁ prapadyante tāṁs tathaiva bhajāmyaham (Gita 4.11): “As you are to Me, so I am to you.”
+Not only God says this, but everything says it.
+Even a leaf in the tree will say that: “As you are to me, so I am to you.”
 If this noble meditational impulse is to arise within the hearts of every one of us, this collective meditation will save the world from disaster.
 We need not be under the impression that the world is going to the dogs.
 It will not go like that.
-There is a soul operating in the whole cosmos.
-It will not allow it to perish like that, provided it embosoms within its own feelings this perennial call or message of God Himself that He is with us as our perpetual friend.
+There is a soul operating in the whole cosmos and it will not allow the world to perish like that, provided it embosoms within its own feelings this perennial call or message of God Himself that He is with us as our perpetual friend.
 Suhṛdam sarva-bhūtānāṁ jñavatā māṁśantim rcchati.

 In your own lives, you would have seen that you have no real friends.
 Your dearest friends will leave you one day.
 They will say, “We do not know who you are.
 I might have seen you, but I do not know who you are.”
 This is how friends speak, finally.
 When you cannot trust your own body, how will you trust another body?
 We can speak of God’s greatness, but to make God our own in our deepest feelings and in our daily life is not easy.

 The blessedness of a person is equal to the blessedness of the whole of humanity.
 World peace is individual peace, and individual peace is world peace.
 If the world is suffering, an individual cannot be at peace.
-And if all the individuals are in peace, naturally the world also is in peace.
-When the part is in peace, the whole also is in peace.
-When the whole is in peace, all the parts also are in peace.
+And if all the individuals are in peace, naturally the world is also in peace.
+When the part is in peace, the whole is also in peace.
+When the whole is in peace, all the parts are also in peace.
 May we delve into our own selves in a collective meditation by bringing into our own hearts the whole cosmos in one gamut.
 Such meditation may we make our own whereby the entire creation enters into us, sinks into our vitals, and energises every cell of our body.
-The world stands united with us and when we meditate, the world in its totality meditates.
+The world stands united with us, and when we meditate, the world in its totality meditates.
 Thus is the meditation.
-Hari Om Tat Sat.
+Hari om tat sat.

 [Swamiji leads the group in chanting Om and concluding prayers.]